inkgnt/qt-sqlcipher-plugin/README.md

 ## Building the Plugin

-These instructions use the Ninja generator for efficiency, but you can also use the default "Visual Studio" generator if you prefer working within the IDE solution file.
+These instructions use the Ninja generator.
+You should install this tool before proceeding, as it is required to build the project.

 ### Step 1: Prepare the Environment